kishore007k/next-with-mongoose/README.md

 - Clone this repository or use the following code `https://github.com/kishore007k/next-with-mongoose.git`.
 - This will clone the repository to your system.
 - Add your MongoDB connection string to the `MONGODB_URL` inside the **next.config.js** in the root directory.
+- To connect to the database you can either create a Model and use the `connectDB()` function to connect to the MongoDB database.

 <br />